opconWizard/opcon-docs/docs/objects/jobs.md

     for each machine in the group.
 The copy of each job is named using the following syntax: `Job Name_First Property Value_Machine Name`

 **Job Type Details**: The Job Type Details depend on the selection of the Job Type determined above.
-For complete information, refer to [Job Type Details](../job-types/overview.md).

 **Job Automation Components**: The automation components of jobs are fully defined in [Job Automation Components](../job-components/overview.md).